Molecular Biology Laboratory: Advanced Genetic and Infectious Disease Diagnostics at Eurofins Biomnis Ireland

 Infectious Diseases

-The cobas 4800 is an automated, in vitro diagnostic system from Roche Diagnostics that uses real-time Polymerase Chain Reaction (PCR) to perform various molecular diagnostic tests, such as CT/NG and HPV from DNA.
+The cobas 4800 is an automated, in vitro diagnostic system from Roche Diagnostics that extracts DNA and uses real-time Polymerase Chain Reaction (PCR) for various molecular diagnostic tests such as CT/NG and HPV.

 Chlamydia Trachomatis & Neisseria Gonorrhoeae (CT/NG) DNA